isaacfurieri/AI-for-Games/README.md

 Open the AITraining scene in Unity.
 Use the ML-Agents interface to start training the AI.
-If you're unfamiliar with ML-Agents, refer to the getting started tutorial: [Getting Started](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Getting-Started.md)
+If you're unfamiliar with ML-Agents, refer to the getting started tutorial: [Getting Started Guide](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Getting-Started.md)

-Configuration:
+#Configuration:#

 The configuration file used for training is located at `Assets/ML-Agents/configuration.yaml` within the project folder.